tbquental/labmeme.github.io/people.md

 <center><img src="/img/nc.jpeg" alt="Nathalia" style="width: 256px; height: 343px;"/></center>

 <p align="justify">
-I’m about to start soon my mastes programde and I am still trying to find my way through the fascinating world of macroevolution.
+I’m about to start soon my mastes programe and I am still trying to find my way through the fascinating world of macroevolution.
 As of now, my broader interests
 are: how extinction shapes biodiversity, mass extinctions aftermath and recovery of biodiversity, how biodiversity in the sea and in land